-Suggested Food Pairing: I would recommend a seafood-based food pairing to go with the Old Pulteney 12 YO whisky.
+Suggested Food Pairing: I recommend a seafood-based food pairing with the Old Pulteney 12 YO whisky.
 Some suggestions are salmon, tuna, and prawns or shrimp.
-I would even go so far as to recommend seafood that’s been prepared in a creamy base.
-I noticed on Old Pulteney’s website that a dish that included caviar was a recommended pairing.
+I would even go so far as to recommend seafood prepared in a creamy base.
+I noticed on Old Pulteney’s website that a dish with caviar was recommended.

-Suggested cigar pairing: I would suggest the Graycliff Graywolf cigar from the Graycliff Cigar Company.
+Suggested cigar pairing: I recommend the Graycliff Graywolf cigar from the Graycliff Cigar Company.
 This cigar is a mild-bodied strength cigar that does justice to the slightly salty flavor of the whisky.